-- 1. Removing Barriers to access; - 2.
-Deploying inclusive supports that facilitate access for students with disabilities; and - 3.
-Providing Academic Accommodations to students with Disabilities and students with other needs relating to Protected Grounds as per this Policy.
+- 1. Removing barriers to access. - 2.
+Deploying inclusive supports that facilitate access for students with disabilities. - 3.
+Providing academic accommodations to students with disabilities and students with other needs relating to protected grounds as per this policy.

 This commitment ensures that all campuses and facilities meet standards required by human rights, accessibility, and privacy laws, and building codes, in the provinces in which the campuses and facilities operate.
-To deploy inclusive supports that facilitate access for students with Disabilities, Yorkville works to continuously evaluate and improve supports that make its educational services accessible.
+To deploy inclusive supports that facilitate access for students with disabilities, Yorkville works to continuously evaluate and improve supports that make its educational services accessible.

-The complete official Academic Accommodations and Accessibility Policy, together with Procedures and supporting documentation are available at Yorkville University: Resources, Accessibility and Academic Accommodations- Student Success Centre (yorkvilleu.ca) and here Accessibility-Policy.pdf (yorkvilleu.ca) and Diversity, Equity, and Inclusion Policy (yorkvilleu.ca).
+The complete official Academic Accommodations and Accessibility Policy, together with procedures and supporting documentation are available at Yorkville University: Resources, Accessibility and Academic Accommodations - Student Success Centre and here Academic Accommodations and Accessibility Policy and Academic Accommodations and Accessibility Procedures.

-5.10 Accommodations for Religious Observances
+5.10.
+Accommodations for Religious Observances

-Yorkville welcomes and includes students, staff, and faculty from a wide range of backgrounds, cultural traditions, Creeds, and Religions.
-It is Yorkville's policy to arrange reasonable Accommodation for the needs of students who observe religious holy days other than those already accommodated by ordinary scheduling and statutory holidays.
+Yorkville welcomes and includes students, staff, and faculty from a wide range of backgrounds, cultural traditions, creeds, and religions.
+It is Yorkville's policy to arrange reasonable accommodation for the needs of students who observe religious holy days other than those already accommodated by ordinary scheduling and statutory holidays.

-It is important that no student be seriously disadvantaged because of their Religious Observances.
-However, in the scheduling of academic and other activities, it is also important to ensure that the Accommodation of one group does not seriously disadvantage other groups within the Yorkville communities or cause undue hardship to Yorkville.
+It is important that no student be seriously disadvantaged because of their religious observances.
+However, in the scheduling of academic and other activities, it is also important to ensure that the accommodation of one group does not seriously disadvantage other groups within the Yorkville communities or cause undue hardship to Yorkville.
 When a student does not request accommodation within the period of time that corresponds to the initial 20% of the course's term or where accommodating the request would cause undue hardship to Yorkville or other students, the request might be denied.
-However, every reasonable effort will be made to provide Accommodations.
+However, every reasonable effort will be made to provide accommodations.
 If compulsory activities are unavoidable, every reasonable opportunity will be given to these students to make up work that they miss.
 When the scheduling of tests or examinations cannot be avoided, students will be informed of the procedure to be followed to arrange to write at an alternate time.
 Yorkville also recognizes that religious and spiritual calendars operate on different cycles and that flexibility may be required with respect to holidays that cannot be precisely determined due to their tentative nature (i.e. holidays based on lunar calendars, etc.).
-Yorkville also recognizes that each individual's needs are unique and must be considered afresh when an Accommodation is requested, as an arrangement that might work for one individual may not work for others.
+Yorkville also recognizes that each individual's needs are unique and must be considered afresh when an accommodation is requested, as an arrangement that might work for one individual may not work for others.

-The complete official Accommodations for Religious Observances Policy, together with Procedures and supporting documentation, is available at Yorkville University: Resources (Accommodations-for-Religious-Observances-Policy.pdf (yorkvilleu.ca) and Diversity, Equity, and Inclusion Policy (yorkvilleu.ca).
+The complete official Accommodations for Religious Observances Policy, together with procedures and supporting documentation, is available at Yorkville University: Resources; Accommodations for Religious Observances Policy and Religious Observances Procedures.

-5.11 Student Conduct
+5.11.
+Student Conduct

-5.11.1 Academic Integrity and Honesty
+5.11.1.
+Academic Integrity and Honesty